 Where to stay in Kaprun

+After you have realized how to get to Kaprun, let’s check available accommodation options.
 Kaprun is a small village, therefore, there is a limited number of accommodation places here.
 Based on my research, mainly these are apartments or small hotels.
-As there are not so many offers for accommodation in Kaprun, it is recommended to make a reservation in advance, preferably a few months before the date of your travel, otherwise there may simply be no free places left.
+As there are not so many offers for accommodation in the village, it is recommended making a reservation in advance, preferably a few months before the date of your travel.
+Otherwise there may simply be no places left.

-A cheaper option to stay in Kaprun is to rent an apartment.
+A cheaper option to stay in the ski resort is to rent an apartment.
 There are quite a lot of apartment-hotels in the village that offer studios or apartments for living.
 The main difference between renting an apartment and staying in a hotel room is that the apartment does not have such an option as included food.
-But the apartments are equipped with their own kitchens, which have all the necessary household appliances for cooking on your own.
+The apartments are equipped with their own kitchens, which have all the necessary household appliances for cooking on your own.

 If you plan to ski in the European Sports Region, then in addition to Kaprun, you can also stay in neighboring towns, for example, in Zell am See (6,5 km), Piesendorf (4 km), Uttendorf (15 km), Maishofen (10 km) and others.